Luker121/meta-analysis/README.md

-# Meta‑Analysis on the impact of structured group interventions on informal caregivers of people with dementia
+# Meta‑analysis on the impact of structured group interventions on informal caregivers of people with dementia

 This repository contains the full workflow used in *The impact of structured group interventions on informal caregivers of people with dementia: a systematic review and meta-analysis*
 to synthesise evidence on **Burden, Depression, and Anxiety** outcomes at